 Hall-Duncan has appeared on CNN, National Public Radio, Radio Free Europe and other TV and radio venues and has received numerous awards for her work, including grants from the National Endowment for the Arts, the Smithsonian Institution, the Dedaleus Foundation and Cleveland Foundation.

-Her most recent book, Art x Fashion: Fashion Inspired by Art, is forthcoming from Rizzoli in October 2022.
+Her most recent book, Art x Fashion: Fashion Inspired by Art, was published by Rizzoli in November 2022.